 - Phillips told the PA Senate leadership that he was currently working on several cold murder case investigations in GA and FL using their proprietary cell geo-tracking technology.
 When pressed on the details, he refused to give the FBI/PD point of contact to corroborate their involvement.
 One of the cases discussed in the movie was the July 4, 2020 shooting death of 8-year-old Secoriea Turner, which TTV claims to have helped crack.
 This case however had absolutely no TTV involvement.
 It was solved independently by the GA PD within two weeks of the murder.
 Phillips and Engelbrecht also claimed that in November 2020, they met FBI Agents from the Washington field office in Houston, TX and passed on the trafficker’s cell phone numbers, names, and home addresses.
 When asked to provide the names of FBI agents for verification purpose, they again refused.

-- Some of the TTV video clips of the ballot drop boxes shown in the movie are staged (see Video 1).
+- Some of the TTV video clips of the ballot drop boxes shown in the movies are staged (see Video 1).
 Other videos have been stripped of their forensic watermark and overlays that were produced when exported from the VMS.
-Because of this, the videos have no evidentiary value because they’ve been edited.
+Because of this, the videos have no evidentiary value because they’ve been clearly post edited.

 - Thirty-one (31) states permit people other than the voter to return a completed ballot on behalf of another voter.
 For example, the ballot collection laws in Michigan state that: “An immediate family member or household member may deliver a ballot…” TTV didn’t filter out their footage detections by legal/illegal locations.